tferariu/formal-ledger-specifications/src/Ledger/Conway/Specification/Epoch.lagda.md

                                       ∘ʳ (stakeFromGADeposits govSt utxoSt ˢ)) ᶠˢ)
 ```

-The function `calculatePoolDelegatedStakeForVoting`{.AgdaFunction}
+The function `calculatePoolDelegatedStakeForVoting`{.AgdaFunction} computes the
-computes the delegated stake to `SPO`{.AgdaInductiveConstructor}s that
+delegated stake to `SPOs`{.AgdaInductiveConstructor} that will be used for counting
-will be used for counting votes.
-It complements the result of
+votes.
+It complements the result of `calculatePoolDelegatedStake`{.AgdaFunction} with
-`calculatePoolDelegatedStake`{.AgdaFunction} with the deposits made to
+the deposits made to governance actions.
-governance actions.

 ??? erratum
     [CIP-1694](https://cips.cardano.org/cip/CIP-1694) specifies that